Characters

 There are several philosophical theories that support this way of thinking: the computational theory of mind holds that the relationship between mind and body is analogous to the relationship between hardware and software; functionalism holds that the mental objects are defined by their functions relative to each other and to the outside world.

-No one would argue that a character in the book is “real person”, in some way.
+No one would argue that a character in a book is “real person”, in some way.
 At most, we would say it’s a “very good simulation of a person”.
 No one would imagine that a character has actual subjective consciousness — that the character could feel their emotions and perceptions as you read about them.
 The idea is ridiculous; there isn’t anything here.
 The book is just ink and paper and the character exists only in our imaginations.
-Imaginary things can only have imaginary properties, whereas subjective consciousness is a real thing in the real world.
+Imaginary things can only have imaginary properties, whereas subjective consciousness appears to be a real thing in the real world.

 Nothing has changed.
 We’re in the exact same situation, sitting on the couch, reading a book.
 It’s made of ink and paper and the character only exists in our imaginations.
-Obviously, it’s still not a “real person” and it can’t have subjective consciousness.
+Anyone would agree that it’s still not a “real person” and it can’t have subjective consciousness.

 Nothing.

-In a book or in a running computer program, the character is a system of information.
+In either case, the mind of the character is a system of information that simulates a mind.
 One of the defining features of information is that it doesn’t matter what physical medium you use to represent it.
-It can be represented by microscopic electrical charges in the memory of a digital computer or as a set of marks on paper.
-It’s same system, regardless of what you use to represent it.
+It can be represented by nanoscopic electrical charges in the memory of a digital computer or as a set of marks on paper.
+It’s the same system, regardless of what you use to represent it.

 It takes effort and time for to make a character as “real” as possible, and some succeed better than others.
 The writer or programmer thinks carefully about human motivations, thought processes, speech rhythms, etc., and thousands of other features that are too subtle to describe easily, but can be detected by the mind of a talented writer or the matrices of a deep learning network.
 They put these together into a system that simulates a human being.